I’m Brad.

 What The FI Equation Is

-The FI Equation is a way of thinking about those inputs more clearly.
+The FI equation is a way of seeing those decisions more clearly.

 What You’ll Find Here